 There are many interesting books about Charles Dickens but one that caught our eye is by John Mullan and is entitled "The Artful Dickens".
 The chapter on characters' names is especially interesting.
 You can get a copy in Bedford Library.
 This book may be a good way to follow up Bertie Pearce's lecture.

 from yuletide to nativity

 Our lecturer, Dr Sam Newton is Director of the Study Centre at Sutton Hoo in Suffolk and a Time Team historian.
-He has lectured widely around the country and has contributed much to television and radio.
 Two of his books are 'The Origins of Beowulf' and 'The Reckoning of King Raedwald: the story of the King linked to the Sutton Hoo Ship-Burial'.
 Further information can be found on his website.

 Julia Musgrave suggested the following books about Caravaggio that may be of interest if you want to find out more about his life and art: Andrew Graham-Dixon, Caravaggio: A Life Sacred and Profane, 2010 and Letizia Treves et al, Beyond Caravaggio, National Gallery London Publications, 2016

 Dr Neil Faulkner suggested information that you can use to see how archaeological evidence has provided new insights into the Arab Revolt of 1916-1918.
 More details of the Great Arab Revolt Project areavailable here.

 Dr Kate Aspinall gave us a lecture on Picasso in Britain: Art, Politics and Outcry.
 She looked at Picasso's connections with Britain at a time when the country was on the verge of an artistic renaissance.
 Additional resources to enable you to explore the topic further can be accessed by clicking here.